abdullashaik174/Ecommerce-Application-nxt-trendz/README.md

-In this practice let's build a **Nxt Trendz - Specific Product Details** by applying the concepts we have learned till now.
+Developed a **Nxt Trendz - Ecommerce APP** by applying the React js cocepts.

 ### Refer to the image below: